 The main market risk for FRTSIL is foreign exchange risk (FER).
 FRTSIL operates worldwide in various currencies and is exposed to currency exchange rate fluctuations.
 Under the Standardised Approach, FRTSIL's currency risk capital requirement is calculated as a percentage of FRTSIL's net open balance sheet position in each currency.
-The market risk exposure and risk is calculated at \$4.9m.
+The market risk is calculated at \$0.4m.

-The calculation of market risk takes into account the fact that recurring revenue, which is in non-USD currencies, is billed quarterly in advance and the cash collection per month within a quarter also includes the impact of Bad debt.
+The calculation of market risk takes into account the fact that non-USD revenue is billed quarterly in advance and the cash collection per month within a quarter also includes the impact of Bad debt.
 The transfer pricing fees are settled the same month they are raised.
 FRTSIL market risk is highest at the start of the quarter when billing is issued and lowest at the end.
 FRTSIL prefers to adopt a prudent approach in determining the market risk exposure and, thus chooses the highest annual market risk.
 USD remains FRTSIL's functional currency.
 For the purpose of exchange rate difference calculations, FRTSIL uses the Refinitiv monthly exchange rates.

-The maximum exposure from credit and market risks is calculated at \$43.9m
+The total from credit and market risks is calculated at \$2.2m

-Based on the above calculations the sum of market and credit exposures of \$43.9.0m is lower than fixed overhead exposure of \$132.0m (FOR \$10.6m multiplied by 12.5) and therefore the company's Pillar 1 capital requirement is set at \$10.6m.
+Based on the above calculations the sum of market and credit exposures of \$2.2m is lower than fixed overhead exposure of \$132.0m (FOR \$10.6m multiplied by 12.5) and therefore the company's Pillar 1 capital requirement is set at \$10.7m.